Expensent

 Close the inbox-to-QuickBooks gap

-Connect your inbox, see every invoice in one place, and forward them to your @qbodocs.com address with rules you set up in one click.
-5-minute setup.
+Connect your inbox, review invoices Expensent identifies in one place, and forward selected or rule-matched items to your QuickBooks forwarding address.
+Setup takes about 5 minutes.
 Works with personal Gmail, Google Workspace, Outlook, and IMAP.

 Get Started